Annotation Infrastructure

 Below is an example of a pipeline config with a preamble section.

-Note that the annotators must be placed in a annotators
+Note that the annotators must be placed in a annotators section if a preamble is added.

 preamble: